raybergholm/BailemosHelsinki/README.md

 ## TODOs:

 * handleFacebookWebhookUpdate is meant to handle when a subscribed page/user/etc updates, and it would be superior to static batch updates.
 But, check if this requires the page/user to give permission to this bot, if so we're no longer passively collecting data, but we'd have to actively approach the other event organisers for consent!
+* getStagedEvents is implemented but currently not in use, so it may be out of date.
 * moment works great for easy date parsing & user-friend displays, however the server is not necessarily in the same time zone as the user.
 Will need to add a mini-query to FB at some point (assuming this can be fetched without requesting permissions) to fetch the user timezone to handle any random time offset.
 Alternatively, always use the location's local time for the location.